top of page

 In Addicted to Outrage: How Thinking Like a Recovering Addict Can Heal the Country, Beck says that his own too-angry commentary has contributed to our divides, as has a lot of anger from influential people on both sides.
 Beck argues that "This is not simply a Republican problem.
 This is not simply a Democratic problem.
 This is everyone’s burden..."

-F*CK Silence
+F*CK Silence,

 by Joe Walsh

-Joe Walsh is a committed conservative.
+Joe Walsh is politically conservative.
 In F*ck Silence: Calling Trump Out for the Cultish, Moronic, Authoritarian Con Man He Is he explains for conservatives why Trump is so bad and divisive.
 If you don't get why even conservatives can dislike Trump so much, this book will help you understand those perspectives.
 (Joe should have chosen a much less polarizing title, in my opinion.)

 by David French

-Conscience of a conservative
+Conscience of a Conservative,

 by Jeff Flake